 When driving, follow these steps to allow Autopark to maneuver Model S into a parking space:

 - Check to determine if the detected parking space is appropriate and safe.
-If so, pull forward and stop approximately one car length ahead of the parking space (as you normally would when parallel parking or when backing into a perpendicular parking space).
+Pull forward and stop approximately one car length ahead of the parking space (as you normally would when parallel parking or when backing into a perpendicular parking space).

-- Release the steering yoke, then touch and hold Autopark in the drive mode strip on the touchscreen.
+- Release the steering yoke (or steering wheel), then touch and hold Autopark in the drive mode strip on the touchscreen.
 You can release the button once Autopark engages.

 - Autopark displays a message when parking is complete.